apacheignite/documentation/data-grid/eviction-policies-20.md

 * When it's time to evict a page, the algorithm randomly chooses 5 indexes from the tracking array and evicts the page with the least recent timestamp.
 If some of the indexes point to non-data pages (index or system pages), then the algorithm picks another page.

 ## Random-2-LRU
-To enable Random-2-LRU eviction algorithm, which is a scan-resistant version of Random-LRU, pass `DataPageEvictionMode.RANDOM_2_LRU` value to a respective `MemoryPolicyConfiguration` as shown in the example below:
+To enable Random-2-LRU eviction algorithm, which is a scan-resistant version of Random-LRU, pass `DataPageEvictionMode.RANDOM_2_LRU` value to a respective `MemoryPolicyConfiguration`, as shown in the example below:
 [block:code]
 {
   "codes": [